afomera/MessageMe/README.md

 Right now it has the ability to send an text message to a phone number inputted.
 But there is so much more left to do.

+It was originally planned to be SaaS app, where it'd take payments for your useage of the app, but due to the terms of payment providers that is not going to happen.

 ## Roadmap
 * Setup Mailers to work properly
 * Pretty up Devise Mailers.
 Add custom mailers of my our own, welcome email with Getting Started Video